alecjacobson/FAST/README.md

 by Jacobson et al. 2013.
 To jump to the relevant code for that paper, see `igl/arap_dof.h` in [libigl](https://github.com/libigl/libigl/)

+### Note about name ###
+The previous name of the project files was "skinning".
+Since this program is really a prototype program for "Fast Automatic Skinning Transformations", this old name was a bit too general.
+Nevertheless some of the files and projects keep this name as a legacy to avoid the ugly refactoring required when renaming.

 ### Dependencies ###
 - Eigen3 (matrix library)
 - libigl (IGL's header library)